TermeHansen/home-assistant-drtv-play/README.md

 ## Available actions

 ### Play Latest
-Play the latest video or clip from a specific program.
-You can search by entering a string (eg. "gurli"), or by writing the path (eg. /alene-i-vildmarken) or id (integer, eg. 69758) from the url.
+Play the latest episode from a specific show.
+You can search by entering any string (eg. "gurli"), or by writing the ending path from https://www.dr.dk/drtv/ (eg. "/serie/alene-i-vildmarken_69758", it should start with '/') or id (integer, eg. 69758) from the url.
 ```yaml
 - service: drtv_play.play_latest
   entity_id: media_player.living_room_tv